catalyzeio/stratum-docs/environment-variables.md

 ---
-title: Stratum Environment Variables
+title: Stratum Variables
 category: manage
 summary: Learn about environment variables in Stratum.
 ---

-# Stratum Environment Variables
+# Stratum Variables

-## How do Environment Variables Work?
+## How do Variables Work?

-Environment variables in Stratum are set or reset for a code service every time the service is ***built*** or ***redeployed***.
-These variables contain data that the code service can then consume during operation.
-Environment variables are specific to a single code service.
+Variables in Stratum are set or reset for a code service every time the service is ***built*** or ***redeployed***.
+These variables contain data that the code service can then consume as environment variables during operation.
+Variables are specific to a single code service.

-## Why Are Environment Variables Important?
+## Why Are Variables Important?

-Environment variables in Stratum allow an application to consume information that is not appropriate for storing in a code repository.
+Variables in Stratum allow an application to consume information that is not appropriate for storing in a code repository.
 That type of data could include:

 * Third-Party Service Credentials
 * Dynamic Configuration Settings

-## Pre-Defined Environment Variables
+## Pre-Defined Variables

-Each new Stratum environment comes with several pre-defined environment variables that contain important information for your application to function and vary depending on the services in your environment.
+Each new code service comes with several pre-defined variables that contain important information for your application to function and vary depending on the services in your environment.
 You can view these in the [Stratum Dashboard][https://product.catalyze.io/stratum] on your code service as soon as your environment is created by Catalyze.
 Examples include:

 * DATABASE_URL
 * S3_BUCKET